python/cpython/Doc/library/idle.rst

 Context Menus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Open a context menu by right-clicking in a window (Control-click on OS X).
+Open a context menu by right-clicking in a window (Control-click on macOS).
 Context menus have the standard clipboard functions also on the Edit menu.

 Cut